 Make sure that you leave any expensive toys and games at home.
-You will have lots of fun things to do at camp so you won't need to bring your game boys, PSPs, cell phones, CD players, iPods or other electronics.
+You will have lots of fun things to do at camp so you won't need to bring your electronics.
 You can bring books or cards that you can use during siesta or free time.
-But, don't bring Yu-gi-oh cards or Magic cards if they are valuable.
-Some campers will bring a cheap, starter deck to camp and leave their best cards at home.
+We also have books for you to borrow.

 You will probably want to write letters to your family while you are at camp.
+Parents love to receive cards and letters from camp.
 Make sure you have their addresses, cards, paper, pen or pencil and stamps.
 Your counselor will put your letters in the mail for you.